Trying Cannoli In Rome

 ANYWAY.

 The place was called L’Involtino and its tagline said that it made Sicilian street food.
-The cafe itself is tucked away from the main path, but I didn’t take a picture of the shopfront because I was too keen to get inside. #Hunger
+The cafe itself is tucked away from the main path, but I didn’t take a picture of the shopfront because I was too keen to get inside.

 L’Involtino was quiet.
-It’s location didn’t have much foot traffic going it’s way so was pretty empty at our time of arrival, but this was a welcome break from the crowds I had been subjected to during my time in Vatican City.
+It’s location didn’t have much foot traffic going it’s way so was pretty empty at my time of arrival, but this was a welcome break from the crowds I had been subjected to during my time in Vatican City.

 The pastry was crispy, messy to eat and I got crumbs, cream and chocolate everywhere.
 But it was worth it.
-I couldn’t finish the whole thing (gasp) because it was huge, but the half that I ate, I enjoyed.
+I couldn’t finish the whole thing (gasp) because it was huge, but all in all, I’d say that it was a lovely thing to try.
+However, whilst L’Involtino was delicious—the tiramisu and gelato in Rome are still my favourites!